-With orElse it is possible to implement non-blocking operations in terms of blocking ones and vice-versa.
+With orElse it is possible to implement non-blocking operations in terms of blocking ones and vice-versa. (return is a Haskell-ism for converting ordinary values to STM or IO values, depending on context.)

 '''

 nonBlockGetR :: Resource -> Int -> STM Bool

-nonBlockGetR r i = do {getR r i; return True} 'orElse' {return False}
+nonBlockGetR r i = do {getR r i; return True} 'orElse' return False

 '''